 2. Pack Light + What Not to Pack

 One of my top three travel tips is to pack light.
 Trust me: It will make your travel experience so much easier.
 When my then-girlfriend, now-wife, Natalie, showed up for our first trip together, which was just a weekend trip, she looked like a 1920s transatlantic passenger with the size of her trunk!
 I had to put on the brakes and show her the light.

 I used to pack the same way but I learned the benefits of traveling light, like not having to pay for checked luggage, not having to show up early to the airport, not having to stand in long lines to check your bag or stand around for what seems like an eternity for your bags to come out at baggage claim (if they ever do).
 You also don’t have to worry about the airline losing your bag, and you’ll be able to switch to an earlier or non-delayed flight more easily and you can take public transportation to get around, which is usually faster and cheaper – especially in Europe.

-All I take is a Briggs & Riley rolling bag, which has my valuables and work supplies (laptop, tablet, chargers, etc), along with a medium-sized Roots tote bag with clothes for a week.
+All I take is a Briggs & Riley rolling bag, which has my valuables and work supplies (laptop, tablet, chargers, etc), along with a medium-sized leather duffel bag with clothes for a week.
 I’ll find a place to wash my clothes when my trips are longer than seven days, which they usually are.

 3. Pack an Extra Bag

-If you think you might do a fair bit of shopping on your travels, then pack a thin, lightweight duffel bag in your carry-on or checked suitcase.
+If you think you might do a fair bit of shopping on your travels, then pack a zippered, lightweight bag that packs flat in your carry-on or checked suitcase.
 That way, if you have too much stuff, you can check an extra bag on the way back.
-TIP 2: If you purchase expensive items, then put your dirty clothes in the checked bag and carry the more valuable items on the plane.
+If you purchase expensive items, then put your dirty clothes in the checked bag and carry the more valuable items on the plane.